Overview

 3.13: Third-Party Data Combination

-• Company will not combine data with additional data from third-party sources.
+• Data cannot be combined with data from third-party sources.

 3.14: Third-Party Authentication

-• Personal information from third-party login providers is not collected.
+• Personal information from social or federated login providers is not collected.

-• Personal Information is not shared with third-party login providers.
+• Personal Information is not shared with social or federated login providers.

 3.15: De-identified or Anonymized Data

-• User information that is shared is not shared in an anonymous or de-identified format.
+• User information is not shared in an anonymous or deidentified format.

 3.16: Third-Party Contractual Obligations